Denis Thatcher: Margot Kempson

 On 28 March 1942, Thatcher married Margaret Doris "Margot" Kempson, the daughter of a businessman, at St Mary's Church in Monken Hadley.
 They met at an officers' dance at Grosvenor House the year before.

-Although initially very happy, Thatcher and his first wife never lived together.
+Thatcher and his first wife never lived together.
 Their married life became confined to snatched weekends and irregular leaves as Thatcher was often abroad during the war.
 When Thatcher returned to England after being demobilised in 1946, his wife told him she had met someone else and wanted a divorce.

 Thatcher was so traumatised by the event that he completely refused to talk about his first marriage or the separation, even to his daughter, as she states in her 1996 biography of him.
-Thatcher's two children found out about his first marriage only in 1976.
-By that time, their mother was Leader of the Opposition, and only when the media revealed it.
+Thatcher's two children found out about his first marriage only in 1976 (by which time, their mother had become Leader of the Opposition) and then only when the media revealed it.